 The law requires the student to provide appropriate documentation of the disability if the student wants to implement accommodations.

 Below are some commonly used accommodations; you will work with an OAS staff person to determine your specific accommodations.

 Did you know?
 Word and Excel, as well as Apple applications, have read-aloud features built in to their design.

 Due to your right of confidentiality, OAS does not take action on your behalf unless you request or authorize it.
 Each semester you will contact OAS again to renew services for the new semester.

 When you meet with an accessibility professional in our office there may be other forms to complete.

 The Office of Accessibility Services is dedicated to providing persons with disabilities equal access to the functions and facilities of the University of Central Missouri.
-We are committed to providing students with disabilities services and accommodations to achieve equal opportunity to education and other student activities.
+We are committed to providing students with disabilities services and reasonable, appropriate accommodations to achieve equal opportunity to education and other student activities.